Ottoman Imperial Mosques – Istanbul (part 1)

 ŞEHZADE MOSQUE (1548)

-This mosque complex was Sinan’s first important imperial commission.
+This mosque complex was Mimar Sinan’s first important imperial commission.
 It was also one of his most ambitious architectural works, despite the fact that he did it early in his very successful career.

 Şehzade Mosque